Boost your backlog – Part 2

 Add to this continuous “pairing” with the team members from the beginning and you should get a successful start as a PO.
 Good luck on your journey!

 If you like the article, please feel free to share it in your network.
-And if you see aspects differently or want to add to them, please leave a comment.
-Alternatively, you can also contact Dr. Christian Brandes directly.
+And if you see aspects differently or want to add to them, please contact Dr. Christian Brandes directly.

 Brandes, Christian: Verständnis durch story-spezifische Artefakte: Requirements Engineering in agilen Projekten